 VISITS TO THE BUTLER SCHOOL OF MUSIC

-Ms. Borshard will not be available October 20 - 22, November 7, November 13, November 19 - 21, or November 24 - 26, 2014.
+Ms. Borshard is not available the week of December 15 - 19 or January - February due to the audition schedule.
 Please consider registering for the College of Fine Arts Information Session and Tour instead.

 If you would like to visit with a member of the Butler School of Music faculty, please email them directly to request an appointment.